monk-io/docs/_mkdocs/docs/guides/passing-secrets.md

         version: 3.6.0
     ```

 As you can see, `1234-VERY-SECRET-KEY-ABC `is nowhere to be found.
-In fact, SOPS encrypted all the values so the purpose of this template is now impossible to decipher without decrypting the file.
+In fact, SOPS encrypted all the values so the purpose of this Kit is now impossible to decipher without decrypting the file.

 ## Loading

-To `load` such template file:
+To `load` such Kit file:

     monk load mystuff-secure.yaml

 And that's it!
-Monk will load this file like any other cleartext template.
+Monk will load this file like any other cleartext Kit.

-## Further edits to the template
+## Further edits to the Kit

-This template can now be edited by using:
+This Kit can now be edited by using:

     sops mystuff-secure.yaml